 Nancy Morosohk is a Licensed Clinical Social Worker who has lived in the Bay area since 1978.
 She is the TIPS (Treatment, Intervention & Prevention Services) Program Manager and has been with the organization since 2001 when she began working for Family Paths as a Treatment Specialist in the TIPS Program.
 Prior to her work at Family Paths, Nancy worked as a child and family therapist at Jewish Family & Children’s Services on the Peninsula as well as at the Edgewood Children’s Center Day Treatment Program in San Francisco.
 When she isn’t working, Nancy is an avid hiker and amateur photographer.

 Kruti Patel is a Licensed Marriage and Family Therapist and a Registered Art Therapist who has been with Family Paths since 2010.
-She started as a clinician serving children and families, providing therapy and case management within the Families in Transition program.
-She is currently a Families in Transition Program Manager in the Oakland office.
-She also provides clinical supervision with a focus on art therapy and uses art therapy in her East Bay private practice.
-Previously, Kruti provided community-based mental health services at YMCA Urban Services and Youth Services Bureau in San Francisco and South San Francisco.
-Before that she was an Americorps Vista with People’s Community Development Credit Union in Oakland, where she taught financial literacy to youth and managed a Volunteer Income Tax Assistance site for residents.
-She is passionate about community connections and uses a collaborative approach to address social justice issues.
+She started as a clinician serving children and families, providing therapy and case management within the Families in Transition program and began her role as the Families in Transition Program Manager in 2016.
+She provides clinical supervision with a focus on art therapy.
+Previously, Kruti provided community-based mental health services throughout San Francisco and South San Francisco.
+She was also an Americorps Vista with People’s Community Development Credit Union in West Oakland, where she developed and taught a youth financial literacy IDA program while managing a Volunteer Income Tax Assistance site for West Oakland residents.

 Sarah Pilgrim is a licensed Marriage and Family Therapist with an emphasis in Expressive Arts Therapy currently living in Oakland, California.
 She came to Family Paths because of her passion for early intervention, community based, collaborative and social justice oriented mental health services.
 Sarah provides clinical supervision, and has been a clinician at Family Paths since 2010 providing mental health services for children and families as part of the Early Childhood Mental Health Program in Oakland and the Families in Transition Program in Hayward.
 Sarah began her role as a Program Manager for the Families in Transition Program in January, 2016.
 Prior to her work at Family Paths, Sarah provided psychotherapy for adults and couples at New Perspectives a non-profit counseling center in San Francisco, school based psychotherapy services for children and families for the USF Center for Child and Family Development and Alvarado Elementary School in San Francisco, has experience facilitating grief and loss support groups for children and working on a crisis hotline for Domestic Violence.
 Sarah grew up in Sonoma County, and during her free time she enjoys music, art, hiking, reading and traveling.